cssu/first-year-guide/README.md

 The teaching labs refer to not only the actual labs in Bahen, but also to the whole online system through which you are interacting with the department (MarkUs, SSH (_Remote Lab Connections_), PCRS).
 At the beginning of the year, you'll get an email asking you to set up your Teaching Labs account.
 It is very important that you:
 1. don't lose the email
 2. don't forget the password you set it with.
 This is the most used login you'll need at U of T (after your UTORid login for ACORN).
 Also know that as a CS student you get access to the labs (and Bahen) 24/7 with your T-Card.
-For more information about the labs visit [their site](https://www.teach.cs.toronto.edu/)
+For more information about the labs visit [their site](https://www.teach.cs.toronto.edu/), this contains [room numbers for the labs](https://www.teach.cs.toronto.edu/faq.html#GS1) and [status/uptime pages for UofT, teach servers and Markus](https://status.teach.cs.toronto.edu/).

 **Help Centre**